rametta/garduinoMongo/README.md

 ## Deploy

 This API is hosted free with `now` and uses a free mongo db with mLab.
 Now will randomly generate a URL for the API.
-Have the [now CLI](https://zeit.co/now) installed before running the below command.
+Have the [now CLI](https://zeit.co/now) and NPM installed before running the below command.

+- Step 1: `npm install`
-Execute `now -e MONGO_DB=<mongo connection string>`
+- Step 2: `now -e MONGO_DB=<mongo connection string>`

 ## How to use